-In this section the most commonly encountered biological hazards for workers in community clinics and doctors' offices and methods to control them are presented.
+In this section the most commonly encountered biological hazards for homecare providers and methods to control them are presented.
 Employers should carefully evaluate the potential for exposure to biohazardous materials in all tasks and ensure that they have an effective hazard control plan in place.
 This information will be useful for inclusion into hazard assessments.
-Please note, this is not designed to be an exhaustive treatment of the subject, but is rather an overview summarizing the biological hazards most frequently encountered by workers in community clinics and doctors' offices.
+Please note, this is not designed to be an exhaustive treatment of the subject, but is rather an overview summarizing the biological hazards most frequently encountered by homecare providers.